WiseLife42/WiseLife42.github.io/_posts/2015-02-24-attacking-kerberos.markdown

 Answer : Ticket Granting Ticket
 {% endhighlight %}

+> TGT represents a ticket that the KDC gives us to access a service

 **Question :** What does SPN stand for ?

 {% highlight html %}
 Answer : Service Principal Name
 {% endhighlight %}

+> SPN is the combination of a service, the machine hosting the service and the service class

 **Question :** What does PAC stand for ?